pedroperalva/react-rick-and-morty/README.md

-# Getting Started with Create React App
+# React - Rick and Morty

 This project is a training of React, using [Rick and Morty API](https://rickandmortyapi.com/).